-I received a super fun box of goodies from the new Amy Tangerine Plus OneAmy Tangerine Plus One paper craft collection.
-The Plus One collection was the top selling signature line released in Winter 2014 and actually sold out in most stores and online.
-Luckily, I have all the details for you to get your own goodies!
+I received a super fun box of goodies from the new Amy Tangerine Plus One paper craft collection.
+The Plus One collection was the top-selling signature line released in the winter of 2014 and sold out in most stores and online.

-I received so much cute stuff, but my all time new favorite had to be the teeny tiny mini washi tape!
+I received so much cute stuff, but my all-time new favorite had to be the teeny tiny mini washi tape!

-This collection was perfect for my spring decorating.
-Typically I choose a muted palette of pastels, but this year I want bold and bright.
-I don’t really do much decorating between Christmas and spring, so my house has seemed a little dull the last few months.
-We had a mild winter in Arizona (unlike much of the rest of the country), but it was so dry!
+We had a mild winter in Arizona (unlike much of the country), but it was so dry!
 Everything is so dead and brown.
-I am grateful some of my green plants are finally making an appearance again this year.
+I am grateful some of my green plants are finally appearing again this year.

 - Paper

-- Washi tape
+- Skinny Washi Tape

 - Adhesive